-Students should understand that inebriation is never an excuse for misconduct-that a student's careless or willful reduction, through the use of alcohol or other intoxicants, of his or her own ability to think clearly, exercise good judgment, and respond to rational intervention may invoke more stringent penalties than otherwise might be levied.
+Students should understand that inebriation is never an excuse for misconduct-that a student's careless or willful reduction,

 Recent legislation allows institutions of higher education to contact parents when their adult children violate a school's alcohol or drug policy.
 If it is a possibility that students' behavior with respect to alcohol and drugs presents a danger to themselves and/or others, Caltech may inform parents.
 Such a determination will be made by the deans or the assistant vice president for campus life, in consultation with other offices as necessary.